 Chris Schoberl, Head of Middle School

-Yes, it is important to know the causes of the Civil War.
-It is also critical that middle school students learn the skills of a historian.
-The team of Middle School teachers works to develop both subject-specific content knowledge while also teaching fundamental study and organization skills.
-After three years in the middle school, our students are incredibly well prepared for the challenges of high school.
+Skills and Content The team of Middle School teachers works to develop both subject-specific content knowledge while also teaching fundamental study and organization skills.
+The Middle School program encourages students to explore all the academic disciplines.
+In this way, the scientist discovers a passion for French and the historian masters the quadratic formula.
+After three years in the middle school, our students are fully prepared for the challenges of high school.